ASM4sh/data-engineering-zoomcamp/Homework1_Solution.md

 where the **CASE** statement is used to categorize trips into the required distance ranges and the **WHERE** clause filters trips by dates.
 The result to the query can be found [here](images/Question3_Query.PNG)

 When the query was executed, the results did not match any of the options stated in the problem.
-To ensure the accuracy of our results, we also performed the same calculations using pandas in a Jupyter Notebook.
+To ensure the accuracy of our results, I also performed the same calculations using pandas in a Jupyter Notebook.
 The results were the same as the ones recieved with the query, so I chose the closes option of the provided.

 The Jupyter Notebook can be found [here](https://colab.research.google.com/drive/1IishWo1pE6CN-HyBtFl8anNxDD6iKKE8?usp=sharing))